rust-lang/rust/src/doc/trpl/hello-world.md

 $ cd hello_world
 ```

-If we’re on Windows and not using PowerShell, the `~` may not work.
-Consult the
+> Note: If you’re on Windows and not using PowerShell, the `~` may not work.
-documentation for our shell for more details.
+> Consult the documentation for your shell for more details.

+## Writing and Running a Rust Program

-Let’s make a new source file next.
-We’ll call our file `main.rs`.
-Rust files
+Next, make a new source file next and call it *main.rs*.
+Rust files always end
-always end in a `.rs` extension, and if we’re using more than one word in a
+in a *.rs* extension.
+If you’re using more than one word in your filename, use
-Rust filename, we use an underscore: for example, `linked_list.rs`, not
-`linkedlist.rs` or `LinkedList.rs`.

-Now that we’ve got our file open, type this in:
+an underscore to separate them; for example, you'd use *hello_world.rs* rather
+than *helloworld.rs*.

+Now open the *main.rs* file you just created, and type the following code:

 ```rust
 fn main() {